brandeil/homework/Time spent.md

 #

-1) Majority of time has been spent on syntax of AWS CLI and Cloudformation to get the exact syntax
+1) Majority of time has been spent on looking up syntax of AWS CLI and Cloudformation